 Still there is a clear defining line, in that Google Maps and Waze both approach navigation in different Waze.
 Google Maps is all about the data, with years of information collection to utilize in the goal of getting you from A to B. Meanwhile Waze relies on crowdsourcing, and has a uniquely aggressive way of getting you to your destination.

-Saying which service is the best one is not a simple question, thanks to all the pretty subtle differences between the two services.
-In all likelihood it will depend on your own needs and preferences.
+Still, the differences between the two are pretty subtle.
+Determining which one is best isn't an easy task, and what you pick will probably depend on your needs and preferences.
 But, if you throw both apps into the ring for an all-out brawl of Google Maps vs Waze, which one is going to come out on top?

 Google Maps vs Waze: Availability

 Google is well known for keeping its hands in every figurative cookie jar, so Google Maps and Waze are both widely available.
 Both apps are available on iOS and Android devices, and are compatible with Android Auto and Apple CarPlay.
 So it doesn’t matter what device you use, or what car you drive, you’ve got the option of using both.

 There are even versions available in desktop browsers, though they are limited by the fact you can’t get any live navigation that way.
 Still you can look up directions, locations and save things to your account, which you can pick up on your phone later on.